ultralytics/ultralytics/docs/en/tasks/segment.md

 ### Why use YOLO11 for instance segmentation?

 Ultralytics YOLO11 is a state-of-the-art model recognized for its high accuracy and real-time performance, making it ideal for instance segmentation tasks.
 YOLO11 Segment models come pretrained on the [COCO dataset](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco.yaml), ensuring robust performance across a variety of objects.
-Additionally, YOLOv8 supports training, validation, prediction, and export functionalities with seamless integration, making it highly versatile for both research and industry applications.
+Additionally, YOLO supports training, validation, prediction, and export functionalities with seamless integration, making it highly versatile for both research and industry applications.

-### How do I load and validate a pretrained YOLOv8 segmentation model?
+### How do I load and validate a pretrained YOLO segmentation model?

-Loading and validating a pretrained YOLOv8 segmentation model is straightforward.
+Loading and validating a pretrained YOLO segmentation model is straightforward.
 Here's how you can do it using both Python and CLI:

 !!! example